A Search for Radio Technosignatures from Interstellar Object 3I/ATLAS with the Allen Telescope Array: Introduction

 In early observations, the object appeared red in color \citep{alvarez2025x, opitom2025musevlt, seligman2025atlas}, with a coma of cometary emission developing as it approached the Sun \citep{cordiner2025,rahatgaonkar2025}.
-It reached perihelion ($q \sim 1.356$~AU) on UT 2025 October 29 \citep{seligman2025discovery}, though it was unobservable from Earth due to passing behind the Sun from 2025 September until early November.
+It reached perihelion ($q \sim 1.356$\,AU) on UT 2025 October 29 \citep{seligman2025discovery}, though \edit1{observations from Earth were highly impacted by the small angle to the Sun from late September until early November}.
 There is still much to learn about this interstellar object, so it is scientifically advantageous that we can observe it throughout its approach.
-A tentative rotation period of 16.79~hr has been determined from early observations \citep{de-la-fuente-marcos2025}, which can be compared to 1I/`Oumuamua's very clear tumbling period of 7.3~hr \citep{fraser2018tumbling} and 2I/Borisov's more ambiguous rotation constraint \citep{bolin2020constraints}.
-OH emission lines have been detected from the object with MeerKAT \citep{pisano2025bmeerkat}, but no continuum emission has been yet reported in the radio wavelengths.
-Early observations are critical for precisely constraining the orbit and any non-gravitational accelerations, as well as the composition of cometary ejecta from 3I/ATLAS.
+A tentative rotation period of 16.79\,hr has been determined from early observations \citep{de-la-fuente-marcos2025}, which can be compared to 1I/`Oumuamua's very clear tumbling period of 7.3\,hr \citep{fraser2018tumbling} and 2I/Borisov's more ambiguous rotation constraint \citep{bolin2020constraints}. \edit1{OH emission lines have been detected from the object with MeerKAT \citep{pisano2025bmeerkat}, but no continuum emission has yet been reported at radio wavelengths, nor can we constrain the continuum emission from our data.} Early observations are critical for precisely constraining the orbit and any non-gravitational accelerations, as well as the composition of cometary ejecta from 3I/ATLAS.